Our CPAP lawyers are handling Philips Dreamstation CPAP recall lawsuits in all 50 states. This page is about the

 Health Risks Associated with the Recalled CPAP Devices

-Right now, we are in the very early stages of the sleep apnea machine recall process.
-As a result, all we really know about the possible health risk associated with the defective CPAP devices is what Philips has admitted in its recall notices and safety bulletins.
-Based on the disclosures from Philips, however, it seems obvious that users who inhaled foam particles from one of the recalled devices may face some very serious health consequences.
+Philips provided this information in its recall notices and safety bulletins.
+Based on the disclosures from Philips, we know inhaled foam particles from one of the recalled devices may face some very serious health consequences.

 In its initial safety recall notice, Philips offered the following statement regarding the potential health consequences and risks linked to inhalation of PE-PUR foam particulars in the recalled CPAP devices: